wuhancrisis/wuhancrisis.github.io/about_en.md

 [![](/assets/start_date.jpg)](/assets/start_date.jpg)

-As shown above, the platform's [Channel Shutdown Notice](https://m.weibo.cn/status/4482409641153011) reveal the same timeline as previous user's statement.
+As shown above, the platform's [Channel Shutdown Notice](https://m.weibo.cn/status/4482409641153011) reveals the same timeline as previous user's statement.

 As of now, the channel's earlier message traced back to Feb 3.